worker8/AndroidLintReporter/README.md

 </details>

 ## How to Setup
-There are a couple of steps needed to setup everything.
+There are a couple of steps needed to set up everything.

 #### 1. Github Actions